devsuperior/spring-boot-oauth2-jwt-demo/README.md

 - Import Postman collection
 - Setup Postman environment
-- Open Spring Boot project in your favorite IDE and run
+- Open Spring Boot projects in your favorite IDE and run
 - Tests on Postman:
+  - PART 1: not logged
+    - Request GET /products (should return products)
+    - Request GET /products/1 (should return 401)
-  - Request Hello endpoint (should return 401 Unauthorized)
+    - Request POST /products {"name":"Tablet"} (should return 401)
+  - PART 2: logged as Alex
+    - Set alex@gmail.com as username in Postman environment
-  - Request Login endpoint (should return 200 Ok with JWT token.
+    - Request login request (should return 200 Ok with JWT token.
 That token will be saved on 'token' environment variable)
+    - Request GET /products (should return products)
+    - Request GET /products/1 (should return product)
+    - Request POST /products {"name":"Tablet"} (should return 403)
+  - PART 3: logged as Maria
+    - Set maria@gmail.com as username in Postman environment
-  - Request Hello endpoint again (should return 200 Ok)
+    - Request login request (should return 200 Ok with JWT token.
+That token will be saved on 'token' environment variable)
+    - Request GET /products (should return products)
+    - Request GET /products/1 (should return product)
+    - Request POST /products {"name":"Tablet"} (should insert product)